natecostello/van_two_point_oh/blog/2022-1-31-cabinets/cabinets.md

 2-18-22
 Sanded all cabinets
-Formica-d all cabinets and booth panls
+Formica-d all cabinets and end/booth panls

 2-19-22
 flush cut cabinet and booth panels